pnp/blog/content/weekly-agenda/24-03-18/index.md

 Demos:

-* Migrating Applications from Lotus Notes/Domino to Dataverse and Power Apps - Mats Jansson (Adopteq)
+* [Mats Jansson](https://www.linkedin.com/in/matsj/) (Adopteq) - Migrating Applications from Lotus Notes/Domino to Dataverse and Power Apps
-* Power Automate - "fits the gaps" for manufacturing with Dynamics 365 SCM - Matt Burback (Winnebago Industries)
+* [Matt Burback](https://www.linkedin.com/in/matt-burback-4711535/) (Winnebago Industries) - Power Automate - "fits the gaps" for manufacturing with Dynamics 365 SCM
-* Tracking Community Engagement in MS Teams - Reid Schmidling (Centene)
+* [Reid Schmidling](https://www.linkedin.com/in/reidschmidling/) (Centene) - Tracking Community Engagement in MS Teams

 Also: 📷 Picture Time with community in Together Mode!